Heading out for a ski adventure on the slopes? Then check out this complete ski trip packing list with everything you will need for a fun ski trip.

 Protective ski gear

-One of the skiing essentials for beginners is the protective gear.
-It is very likely that you’ll trip and fall if you’ re a beginner skier.
+One of the skiing essentials for beginners is protective gear.
+It is very likely that you’ll trip and fall if you’re a beginner skier.

 Though the fall itself might not be really dangerous, it’s better to take some protective ski gear to feel more confident on the slopes.
-You can pack protective gear such as a hip/butt pad, wrist guard, knee brace or a back brace.
+You can pack protective gear such as a hip/butt pad, wrist guard, knee brace, or back brace.

 A ski bag